BurnyCoder/drone-ai/README.md

 1. Connect to the specified RTMP stream **or** prepare to read from the test image directory based on `TESTING_MODE`
 2. Capture/Read frames at the defined `CAPTURE_INTERVAL`
 3. Perform object detection using YOLO and display results (bounding boxes on the image)
-4. Send each captured frame to OpenAI's vision API
+4. Send each captured frame to OpenAI's vision API (conditionally, based on `OPENAI_CONDITION_PERSON` and YOLO results).
 5. Print the OpenAI analysis to the console

 ## Notes